hyperledger-labs/perun-node/cmd/perunnodecli/TryingItOut.md

-# Perun Node CLI - A client application to connect with and use the API of perun node.
+# Trying it out: perunnode and perunnode

+#### perunnode

+An application for starting a running version of perun node that serves payment channel API on using grpc protocol.
+Any application can connect with the perunnode by directly integrating the grpc client stubs in their project.
+The proto file for generating the grpc stub can be found at `api/grpc/pb/api.proto`.

+#### perunnodecli

+An application with interactive CLI interface that uses generated grpc client stubs to interact with a running instance of perun node.
+Besides this, it does not share any code with rest of the project.

-Perun Node CLI is an interactive CLI based client application to connect with and use the API of perun node.
-Currently the app connects via grpc protocol to the payment channel API.
-The app provides different sets of commands:chain, node, session, contact, channel, payment.
+It provides different sets of commands:chain, node, session, contact, channel, payment.
 Each of these commands have sub-commands to do specific operations.
 In the app, type `help` to get information on each of these commands.
-Typing the command without any sub-command will return the help messages with the list of sub-commands.

 The chain command provides options to directly interact with blockchain such as for deploying contracts, while the rest of the commands are for accessing the API of the node.

-## Trying out perunnode-cli
+## Pre-requisites

 To try out the perunnode-cli app on your machine, you would require the following things to be running: